shadiaduery/bootcamp-group_project-3/README.md

 ## BEST CAMPING IN OREGON

-Group Team Members: Anna Rischitelli, Priya Anulacharam, Nataliia Sokolova, Vincent Durcan, and Shadia Duery
+Group Team Members: Anna Rischitelli, Priya Arunachalam, Nataliia Sokolova, Vincent Durcan, and Shadia Duery

 ### Question: What is the best campground based on your available vacation time of year in Oregon?